Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Now, say Property A is targeting the name of Property B, who is running defensive campaigns.
 In this circumstance, the search engine's algorithms will know to show the ad for Property B when a prospect searches for it by name.
 Why?
 Google's business model relies on its advertising platform to serve users with the most relevant ads.

-Whereas defensive campaigns target general, branded keyword search terms that protect your community's identity, offensive campaigns help capture more prospective residents by targeting more specific keywords in Google.
+Whereas defensive campaigns target general, branded keyword search terms that protect your community's identity, you can capture more prospective residents with ad campaigns targeting more specific keywords in Google.
+These are also known as 'offensive campaigns'.
+Go on defense to protect your community's identity, then go on offense and try to score more attention!

-An example of an offensive campaign would be bidding for keywords on a search term like "1 bed apartments in northeast Lincoln, NE" or "apartments for rent near the University of Nebraska."
-Adding relevant, targeted keywords to your community, such as city district or geographic area, are extremely helpful for shoppers looking for an apartment in a specific part of your city.
+An example of a keyword targeting campaign would be bidding for keywords on a search term like "1-bed apartments in northeast Lincoln, NE" or "apartments for rent near the University of Nebraska."
+Adding relevant, targeted keywords to your community, such as city district or geographic area, is extremely helpful for shoppers looking for an apartment in a specific part of your city.
+Plus, these targeted terms are more specific and, therefore, less expensive.

 You could include additional community-specific keywords like pet-friendly, pool, gym, one bedroom, and luxury (or you could target keywords relevant to competing properties nearby, which can be beneficial if they're not using defensive campaigns!).
 The possibilities here are endless; you must consider how someone may search online for an apartment community like yours.

-Offensive campaigns allow you to hone in on specific keywords that expand your audience and capture more qualified leads at the top of the funnel.
-These terms should be more targeted and, therefore, less expensive.
+Going on offense and targeting specific keywords that expand your audience helps you capture more qualified leads at the top of the funnel.

-Facebook has billions of active users, an audience that digital marketers must pay attention to.
-Its advertising platform is great for establishing a professional and reputable online presence for your apartments and, more impactfully, reaching prospects in the middle of the leasing funnel with remarketing ads.
+Facebook has billions of active users, an audience that apartment marketers must pay attention to.
+Its advertising platform is excellent for establishing a professional and reputable online presence for your apartments and, more impactfully, reaching prospects in the middle of the leasing funnel with remarketing ads.

 A noteworthy benefit of a Meta campaign is their versatility in presentation and placement.
 The platform offers various ad templates, including photo and video content, that apartment marketers can use to display their communities on the Facebook News Feed, Messenger, or Instagram.